jhnbyrn/951-KLR-PAGES/klr_adc_reading.md

 ## How the sequencing works
 The way the ADC operation sequencing is achieved is by using a table of function pointers, located at __400__.
 The index to this function table is __2C__.
 When our main counter r4 reaches zero in the timer routine, we increment 2C and call __40B__.

-Thu 40B cycles through the functions in the table - each time it's called, it jumps to the next function in the table.
+Thus 40B cycles through the functions in the table - each time it's called, it jumps to the next function in the table.

 Recall that the first value loaded into r4 represents the Angle #1, the start of the knock window.
 By default the timer routine reloads the tick counter r4 with __2__ just before calling 40B.
 That means we'll call 40B again after another 2 timer ticks, unless something in 40B overrides this value in r4.
 Function #4 does exactly that - (the last one before the actual ADC read) - it overrides r4 with the tick count value for Angle #2 (calculated earlier and stored in 23h).